This post may contain affiliate links. Please see my disclosure policy for details.

 After being declined and handed his possessions, Claire leaves the prison and feels faint.
 She throws up and Murtagh picks her up like a hero he is!

-That scene is definitely shot at the entrance of Linlithgow Palace, but it was CGI’d onto a shot which used Bamburgh Castle as an outline.
+That scene is definitely shot at the entrance of Linlithgow Palace, but it was CGI’d onto a shot that used Bamburgh Castle as an outline.

 2. The winding staircase when Claire breaks into Wentworth Prison